At TIA Class Size Is Important

-Smaller classes enable teachers to provide more one-on-one time for each student.
-Teachers can more easily approach each student on their level and provide the type of instruction they need.
-One-size-fits all solutions do not work in the education world; students may all receive the same lessons, but the way a student navigates those lessons can be entirely unique from the next student.
+At TIA, our smaller classes enable teachers to provide more one-on-one time for each student.
+Our teachers can more easily approach each student on their level and provide the type of instruction they need.
+One-size-fits-all solutions do not work in the education world; students may all receive the same lessons, but the way a student navigates those lessons can be entirely unique from the next student.

 Greater Opportunity for Better Relationships

-With the additional one-on-one time, smaller classes provide the added benefit of teachers having the opportunity to create stronger relationships with each student.
+With the additional one-on-one time, our smaller classes provide the added benefit for our teachers to have the opportunity to create stronger relationships with each student.
 Smaller classes make it easier for teachers to identify each student’s strengths, weaknesses, and unique needs.
 Ultimately, when teachers can identify how their students learn, they will organically be able to explain complex concepts more easily.